mataanin/RetweetBot/README.md

 Come up with hashtag name (*warning* it may take a while).
 Create new tweeter user.
 Get a few people posting into hashtag.
 Setup the scripts.
 Make a list of people, who are supposed to contribute.. wait..

-Features
+Features:

     1. Retweets not blacklisted tweeps in the hashtag
     2. Retweets startups from the list
     3. Auto-follows tweeps who use the hashtag

 Journal for [#LTstartups](https://twitter.com/#!/search?q=%23LTstartups) experiment